-2. Qualified electronic signature creation devices certified in one Member State, and qualified electronic seal creation devices certified in one Member State, shall be recognised respectively as qualified electronic signature creation devices and qualified electronic seal creation devices in all other Member States.

-3. A qualified certificate for electronic signatures, a qualified certificate for electronic seals, a gualified trust service for the management of remote qualified electronic signature creation devices, a qualified trust service for the management of remote qualified electronic seal creation devices, provided in one Member State shall be respectively recognised as a qualified certificate for electronic signatures, a qualified certificate for electronic seals, a qualified trust service for the management of remote seals, a qualified trust service for the management of remote seals, a qualified trust service for the management of remote seals, a qualified trust service for the management of remote qualified electronic seals, a qualified trust service for the management of remote qualified electronic seals, a qualified trust service for the management of remote qualified electronic seal creation devices, a qualified trust service for the management of remote qualified electronic seal creation devices, a qualified trust service for the management of remote qualified electronic seal creation devices in all other Member States.

-4. A qualified validation service for qualified electronic signatures, a qualified validation service for gualified electronic seals provided in one Member State shall be respectively recognised as a gualified validation service for qualified electronic signatures and a qualified validation service for gualified electronic seals in all other Member States.

-5. A qualified preservation service for qualified electronic signatures, a qualified preservation service for qualified electronic seals provided in one Member State shall be respectively recognised as a qualified preservation service for qualified electronic signatures and a qualified preservation service for qualified electronic seals in all other Member States.

-6. A qualified electronic time stamp provided in one Member State shall be recognised as a qualified electronic time stamp in all other Member States.

-7. A qualified certificate for website authentication provided in one Member State shall be recognised as a qualified certificate for website authentication in all other Member States.

-8. A qualified electronic registered delivery service provided in one Member State shall be recognised as a qualified electronic registered delivery service in all other Member States.

-9. A qualified electronic attestation of attributes provided in one Member State shall be recognised as a qualified electronic attestation of attributes in all other Member States.

-10. A qualified electronic archiving service provided in one Member State shall be recognised as a qualified electronic archiving service in all other Member States.

-11. A qualified electronic ledger provided in one Member State shall be recognised as a qualified electronic ledger in all other Member States.
+- 2. Qualified electronic signature creation devices certified in one Member State, and qualified electronic seal creation devices certified in one Member State, shall be recognised respectively as qualified electronic signature creation devices and qualified electronic seal creation devices in all other Member States. - 3.
+A qualified certificate for electronic signatures, a qualified certificate for electronic seals, a qualified trust service for the management of remote qualified electronic signature creation devices, a qualified trust service for the management of remote qualified electronic seal creation devices, provided in one Member State shall be respectively recognised as a qualified certificate for electronic signatures, a qualified certificate for electronic seals, a qualified trust service for the management of remote qualified electronic signature creation devices, a qualified trust service for the management of remote qualified electronic seal creation devices in all other Member States. - 4.
+A qualified validation service for qualified electronic signatures, a qualified validation service for qualified electronic seals provided in one Member State shall be respectively recognised as a qualified validation service for qualified electronic signatures and a qualified validation service for qualified electronic seals in all other Member States. - 5.
+A qualified preservation service for qualified electronic signatures, a qualified preservation service for qualified electronic seals provided in one Member State shall be respectively recognised as a qualified preservation service for qualified electronic signatures and a qualified preservation service for qualified electronic seals in all other Member States. - 6.
+A qualified electronic time stamp provided in one Member State shall be recognised as a qualified electronic time stamp in all other Member States. - 7.
+A qualified certificate for website authentication provided in one Member State shall be recognised as a qualified certificate for website authentication in all other Member States. - 8.
+A qualified electronic registered delivery service provided in one Member State shall be recognised as a qualified electronic registered delivery service in all other Member States. - 9.
+A qualified electronic attestation of attributes provided in one Member State shall be recognised as a qualified electronic attestation of attributes in all other Member States. - 10.
+A qualified electronic archiving service provided in one Member State shall be recognised as a qualified electronic archiving service in all other Member States. - 11.
+A qualified electronic ledger provided in one Member State shall be recognised as a qualified electronic ledger in all other Member States.